pravosleva/url-metadata-helper/README.md

 {
   "success": 1,
   "meta": {
-    // metadata for you page url
+    // metadata for your page url
   }
 }
 ```